cse110-sp25-group11/warmup-exercise/testing/swot.md

 The Design Team consisted of Verania and Khang, and we believed that our design had the strengths with the aesthetic look that we had on Figma.
 We had a good idea of how our cards were going to look with the color pallete that matched out team's mascot, as well with the minimalistic look of a simple layout that we wanted to have from the beginning.
 ### Weakness:
 The Design Team's Weakness was definitely having more features that we wanted to implement to make the game more like the Black Jack games online, but we had a short amount of time to just design the simple functionalities of a simple Black Jack Game.
+### Opportunities
+If we had more time to work on the warmup, we would have refined/touch up some of the visuals for some of the features we had.
+For next time, when we have time before we send our design to the html and css team, we could conduct surveys to get user feedback on our initial design.
+### Threats
+Having to start early.
+Without a design/blueprint for our app, other teams can't really start on the code.
+This means we would need to meet up earlier and brainstorm beforehand so that other teams have enough time to implement our design.